What Do I Know?

 Recovering from that required a re-thinking of what I thought I knew.
 We thought we ate the perfect diet, lived a healthy life.
 I beat cancer; we were good, right?
 All in, right?
 Nope.
 So we pivoted and adapted, adjusting our diet and lifestyle so that I could (again) recover my health.

-And here I am again: re-thinking.
-It’s different this time.
-This crisis is not mine, physically but it’s mine in my heart and spirit.
-I am still in the process of the pivot, the changes needed to get back into some sort of balance so that life can move forward.
+Two years ago, I found myself re-thinking again, but it was different this time.
+This crisis was not mine, physically but mine in my heart and spirit.
+We made the changes needed; we pivoted to get back into some sort of balance so that life can move forward.

 I will tell you this much.
 I thought I had things in perspective.
 I love my husband and my family.
 We do not leave things unsaid; we don’t let “stuff” fester.
 We don’t go to bed angry.
 We share a vision for our life and work.
 I thought I was on a pretty balanced track.